Maintenance spray nozzles

-Nozzles used for spray drying are usually operated at high pressures.
+Nozzles used for spray drying are usually operated at high pressures and therefor require good maintenance.
 Feedstock is abrasive and travel through the nozzles at high velocities, removing material from the internal components.
 As the nozzle components wear, the performance degrades.
 The most common symptoms of worn nozzles are an increase in flow rate, degradation of spray pattern uniformity and an increase in droplet size.

 There are three areas of the swirl that will show the first visible signs of wear: the narrow “extended part” that forms one side of the inlet, the corner between the bottom and wall of the chamber and the bottom of the chamber itself.
 Of these three areas, the one that will have the most effect on the spray pattern will be the extended part.
 Once the extended part shows significant signs of wear, the swirl should be replaced.